Fluxoid solitons in superconducting tapered tubes and bottlenecks: Introduction

 Focusing on the properties of a thin superconducting tube, and regardless of the material in the core, the significance of fluxoid quantization is twofold.
 First, jumps in the fluxoid number affect the superconducting properties of the nanostructure, such as critical temperature, superconducting gap and equilibrium supercurrents, which then oscillate with field in a non-trivial re-emergent manner [the so-called Little-Parks (LP) effect~\cite{Little:PRL62, Parks:PR64,Tinkham:96}].
 Second, the fluxoid quantization has a topological nature.
 Each field-induced jump in the fluxoid involves a topological transition between two fundamentally incompatible configurations of the order parameter.
 As in other topological phases, such as topological insulators and superconductors \cite{Qi:RMP11}, bringing together two tubes with different topology of their order parameter should give rise to topologically protected solutions at the boundary that depend on the difference in topological invariants in the bulk (the so-called bulk-boundary correspondence principle~\cite{Su:PRL79,Hasan:RMP10,Qi:RMP11,Asboth:16}).

 In this work, we demonstrate the emergence of solitonic solutions at fluxoid boundaries and analyze their properties.
 A fluxoid boundary can be induced in a thin superconducting tube under a uniform magnetic field by making its radius position dependent, so that it transitions continuously from a smaller radius $R_-$ to a larger one $R_+$ through a bottleneck region; see Fig. \ref{fig1}.
 To our knowledge, the detailed properties of this kind of superconducting structure have not yet been analyzed in the literature, despite recently becoming an experimental reality \cite{Nygard:} thanks to advances in full-shell nanowire growth techniques.
-Using the self-consistent quasiclassical theory of diffusive superconductors \cite{Usadel:PRL70}, we demonstrate that a fluxoid mismatch between the two sides of the bottleneck gives rise to a peculiar kind of order parameter defect, dubbed \textit{fluxoid soliton}.
-Fluxoid solitons are topologically protected.
-They are related to Pearl vortices in thin films \cite{Pearl:APL64,Kogan:PRB94} and to solitons (fluxons) trapped in long Josephson junctions~\cite{McLaughlin:PRA78,Davison:PRL85,Pedersen1983,Lomdahl:JSP85,Ustinov:EL92,Ustinov:PRL92,Ustinov:PD98}, specifically with Corbino geometries \cite{Hadfield:PRB03,Clem:PRB10,Matsuo:PRB20,San-Jose:25}.
+We study this system using a fully self-consistent quasiclassical theory of diffusive superconductors \cite{Usadel:PRL70} that can deal with systems of any geometry at arbitrary temperature, unlike the conventional Ginzburg-Landau formalism.
+Using this approach, we demonstrate that a fluxoid mismatch between the two sides of the bottleneck gives rise to a peculiar kind of order parameter defect, dubbed \textit{fluxoid soliton}.
+Fluxoid solitons are topologically protected nodes of the order parameter surrounded by a vortex of circulating supercurrent density and accompanied by a non-quantized magnetic flux.
+Fluxoid solitons are related to Pearl vortices in thin films \cite{Pearl:APL64,Kogan:PRB94}, to solitons in two-band superconductors \cite{Tanaka:JPS01,Tanaka:PRL01,Babaev:PC04,Babaev:PRB09,kuplevakhsky:LTP11} and to fluxons trapped in long Josephson junctions~\cite{McLaughlin:PRA78,Davison:PRL85,Pedersen1983,Lomdahl:JSP85,Ustinov:EL92,Ustinov:PRL92,Ustinov:PD98}, specifically with Corbino geometries \cite{Hadfield:PRB03,Clem:PRB10,Matsuo:PRB20,San-Jose:25}.
 As expected from topological boundary modes, fluxoid solitons are pinned to the bottleneck region, but for cylindrically symmetric tubes, they can move freely around it (although their motion may still be damped~\cite{Davison:PRL85,Hadfield:PRB03}).
 Like Pearl \cite{Pearl:APL64} and Abrikosov \cite{Abrikosov:JPCS57} vortices, fluxoid solitons repel each other.
 Hence, as the bottleneck length grows, the solitons transition between a necklace-like arrangement around the tube in short bottlenecks, to complex longitudinal configurations in bottlenecks significantly longer than the superconducting coherence length $\xi_0$ (the so-called ``tapered'' geometry, where the tube radius changes slowly along the axial direction).